atmin/freak/README.md

 model('a'); // => null

-// Computed properties, depending on object,
+// Computed properties, depending on array,
-// are notified when field changes
+// are notified when element changes

 model = freak({
   a: [1, 2, 3],